Welcome to the NSC

 Club Governance

-NSC is a member-owned, volunteer-based club that rents space from the City of Ottawa.
-The club’s operations are overseen by a volunteer board of 11 directors who are elected by the membership at the Annual General Meeting each autumn after haul-out.
-Elsewhere on this site is a list of directors’ responsibilities and contact information for each director.
+The NSC is a membership Club that rents space from the City of Ottawa.
+The Club’s operations are overseen by a volunteer board of 11 directors who are elected by the membership at the Annual General Meeting.
+A list of directors’ responsibilities and contact information for each director can be found on the NSC website.

 Volunteering